koenraadhaedens/azd-avd-demo/DOMAIN_ADMIN_SETUP.md

 ### Deployment Process

 1. **Network Infrastructure**: Virtual networks and subnets are deployed first
+2. **Managed Identity Creation**: User Assigned Managed Identity is created for deployment scripts
+3. **Identity Role Assignment**: Azure AD roles are assigned to the managed identity (may require manual step)
-2. **Domain Admin Creation**: `addomainadmin` user is created in Azure AD via deployment script
+4. **Domain Admin Creation**: `addomainadmin` user is created in Azure AD via deployment script using the managed identity
-3. **Azure AD DS Deployment**: Azure AD Domain Services is deployed with proper dependencies
+5. **Azure AD DS Deployment**: Azure AD Domain Services is deployed with proper dependencies
-4. **User Synchronization Wait**: Deployment waits for the domain admin user to sync to Azure AD DS
+6. **User Synchronization Wait**: Deployment waits for the domain admin user to sync to Azure AD DS
-5. **AVD Infrastructure**: Host pools, workspaces, and storage accounts are deployed
+7. **AVD Infrastructure**: Host pools, workspaces, and storage accounts are deployed
-6. **Session Host Deployment**: VMs are deployed and joined to the domain using the pre-created domain admin
+8. **Session Host Deployment**: VMs are deployed and joined to the domain using the pre-created domain admin
-7. **Post-Provision**: Groups are configured and the domain admin is added to AVD Admins group
+9. **Post-Provision**: Groups are configured and the domain admin is added to AVD Admins group

 ### Security Considerations